open-sauced/maintainer-intro-course/metrics-and-analytics.md

 ![activity graph](../../assets/img/activity-repos-insights.png)

-To keep track of your own contributors to make sure you're growing a healthy open source community, you can create a Contributor Insight Page.
+You can create a [Contributor Insight Page](https://docs.opensauced.pizza/features/contributor-insights/) to track your contributors and ensure you're growing a healthy open source community.

 ## Contributor Insights: Connecting with Contributors